Which Technique Should I Try First?

 When Grounding Isn't Enough

 Similarly, if you've tried grounding during an anxious episode and your distress hasn't meaningfully decreased within 10 to 15 minutes, that's a signal to explore additional strategies.
+For older adults dealing with AI-related anxiety, combining grounding with other gentle approaches is often the most effective path forward.
 It doesn't mean grounding has failed — it means your situation may benefit from a wider set of tools, possibly including therapy, medication, or structured anxiety programs.
 A trained professional can help you understand what's driving your anxiety and build a plan that goes beyond in-the-moment relief.

-Our resources page includes guidance on finding therapists, understanding different treatment approaches, and accessing affordable mental health support.
+Our anxiety support resources includes guidance on finding therapists, understanding different treatment approaches, and accessing affordable mental health support.

 If you are in crisis right now: Please contact the 988 Suicide & Crisis Lifeline by calling or texting 988 (available 24/7 in the United States).
 You don't need to be suicidal to call — they support anyone in emotional distress.
 You deserve support, and asking for it is a sign of strength.